Knowledge Editing for Large Language Models: A Survey: Introduction

-Although KME shares certain similarities with fine-tuning strategies, it poses unique advantages in updating LLMs, which are worthy of deeper investigations.
-Particularly, both KME and model fine-tuning seek to update pre-trained LLMs by injecting new knowledge.
-However, aside from this shared objective, KME focuses more on two crucial properties that cannot be easily addressed by fine-tuning.
-(1) \textbf{Locality} requires that the edited model does not unintentionally influence the output of other \textit{irrelevant inputs} with distinct semantics.
-For example, when the edit regarding the president of the USA is updated, the edited model should not alter its knowledge about the prime minister of the UK.
-The practicality of KME methods largely relies on their ability to maintain the outputs for unrelated inputs, which serves as a major difference between KME and fine-tuning~\cite{qin2022exploring}.
-(2) \textbf{Generality} represents whether the edited model can generalize to a broader range of \textit{relevant inputs} regarding the edited knowledge.
-Specifically, it indicates the model's capability to present consistent behavior on inputs that share semantic similarities.
-For example, when the model is edited regarding the president, the answer to the query of the president's spouse should also change accordingly.
-In practice, it is important for KME methods to ensure that the edited model can adapt well to these related input texts.
-In summary, due to these two unique objectives, KME remains a challenging task that requires specific strategies for satisfactory effectiveness.
+While sharing certain similarities with fine-tuning strategies, KME poses unique advantages in updating LLMs, which are worthy of deeper investigations.
+Particularly, both KME and model fine-tuning seek to update pre-trained LLMs with new knowledge.
+However, aside from this shared objective, KME focuses more on two crucial properties that cannot be easily addressed by fine-tuning. {(1) \textbf{Locality} requires that KME does not unintentionally influence the output of other \textit{irrelevant inputs} with distinct semantics.
+For example, when the edit regarding the president of the USA is updated, KME should not alter its knowledge about the prime minister of the UK.
+The practicality of KME methods largely relies on their ability to maintain the outputs for unrelated inputs, which serves as a major difference between KME and fine-tuning~\cite{qin2022exploring}. } (2) \textbf{Generality} represents whether the edited model can generalize to a broader range of \textit{relevant inputs} regarding the edited knowledge.
+Specifically, it indicates the model's capability to present consistent behavior on inputs that share semantic similarities. {For example, when the model is edited regarding the president, the answer to the query about the leader or the head of government should also change accordingly.} In practice, it is important for KME methods to ensure that the edited model can adapt well to such related input texts.
+To summarize, due to these two unique objectives, KME remains a challenging task that requires specific strategies for satisfactory effectiveness.